ML1972/Getting-and-Cleaning-Data-Course-Project/README.md

 ## SOURCE CODE STRUCTURE

 In the following chapters a short description of the source code will be given, to give an overview what will be done in each step.
-The variables used are defined in described in the code book *CODEBOOK.MD*.
+The variables used are defined and described in the code book *CODEBOOK.MD*.

 ### Preliminary settings